Ethical Generative AI Implementation Framework

 Regulatory Expectations

 Privacy regulators are clear that AI is not exempt from existing privacy laws.
 Organizations must have lawful grounds (like consent) for using personal data in AI and must limit use to legitimate, necessary purposes.
+Italy's temporary ban of ChatGPT in 2023 over privacy concerns demonstrated that regulators will act if they suspect privacy violations in AI systems.

 Beyond Compliance